Gunmen and suicide bomber attack Nigerian churches

 | MAIDUGURI/JOS, Nigeria

-MAIDUGURI/JOS, Nigeria Islamist militants attacked two churches in Nigeria on Sunday, spraying the congregation of one with bullets, killing at least one person, and blowing up a car in a suicide bombing at the other, wounding 41, witnesses and police said.
+MAIDUGURI/JOS, Nigeria Militants attacked two churches in Nigeria on Sunday, spraying the congregation of one with bullets, killing several people, and blowing up a car in a suicide bombing at the other, injuring 41, witnesses said.

-No one was killed by the car bombing in the central city of Jos, but youths attacked bystanders in retaliation, killing two, police said.
+No one was killed by the car bombing in the central city of Jos, but mobs of youths attacked bystanders in retaliation, killing two, police said.

-Islamist group Boko Haram's spokesman Abu Qaqa claimed responsibility for both attacks.
-"Yes, we did both and we will continue until we achieve our goal," he told reporters in a conference call in Maiduguri, the sect's homebase, declining further questions.

-Boko Haram has linked up with other Islamist groups in the region including al Qaeda's north African wing and has become the biggest security threat in Nigeria, Africa's top oil producer and member of OPEC.

-Attacks on churches have become a trademark tactic of Boko Haram, which says it is fighting to reinstate an ancient Islamic caliphate in northern Nigeria.
+There was no claim of responsibility.
+Attacks on churches have become a trademark tactic of Islamist group Boko Haram, which says it is fighting to reinstate an ancient Muslim caliphate in northern Nigeria.

-"Three gunmen came to the premises of the church and started firing at people outside the church before going into the main building to carry on their killings," said Hamidu Wakawa who was at the church in Biu Town in northeastern Borno state when it was attacked.
+Hamidu Wakawa was at the church in Biu Town in northeastern Borno state when it was attacked.
+"Three gunmen came to the premises of the church and started firing at people outside the church before going into the main building to carry on their killings," he said.

-The police spokesman for Borno state, Samuel Tizhe, said five gunmen attacked the church, killing one woman and wounding three other people, before they fled.

-Police casualty figures from Islamist attacks are often lower than those given by witnesses caught up in them.

-In the attack in Jos, a man drove a car to the entrance of the Christ Chosen Church and then blew it up, said Emmanuel Davou, 53, who lives nearby.
+To the southwest, in the city of Jos, a man drove a car to the entrance of the Christ Chosen Church and then blew it up, said Emmanuel Davou, 53, who lives nearby.

-Emmanuel Ayeni, police commissioner for Plateau state, of which Jos is the capital, told journalists 41 people were being treated for wounds in a local hospital.
+Emmanuel Ayeni, Police Commissioner for Plateau state, of which Jos is the capital, , told journalists 41 people were being treated for injuries in a local hospital.

 "The circumstances of the two killed by mobs is still unclear," he said.